On the number of ordinary lines determined by sets in complex space: Proofs of Theorems and

 \section{Proofs of Theorems~\ref{th:3n/2} and \ref{th:higherdim}}

 The proofs of both Theorems~\ref{th:3n/2} and \ref{th:higherdim} rely on Lemmas~\ref{th:3n/2 Prop S} and \ref{le:not-propertys}.
 Together, these lemmas imply that there must be a point with many ordinary lines containing it, or there are many ordinary lines in total.
-As mentioned in the proof overview, the theorems are then obtained by using an iterative argument removing a point with many ordinary lines through it, and then applying the same argument to the remaining points.
+As mentioned in the proof overview, the theorems are then obtained by using an iterative argument removing a point contained in many ordinary lines, and then applying the same argument to the remaining points.